spotinst/help/src/docs/spot-pc/troubleshooting/monitored-metrics.md

 A high value indicates that the user’s virtual desktop may see a performance impact due to a high CPU and RAM consumption on the user’s local device.
 This may result in “it feels slow” complaints or “I can’t work” reports in extreme scenarios.

-**Resolving high Frames Skipped – Insufficient Client Resources:** First, use the Time Interval function to change how long the data is displayed.
+**Resolving High Frames Skipped – Insufficient Client Resources:** First, use the Time Interval function to change how long the data is displayed.
 This can give you a sense of when the issue originally began and whether there is a recurring pattern.
 Next, check what monitoring elements are available on the local device – it could be another monitoring service, Task Manager, etc. - to see what is causing excessive resource consumption on the local device.

 If the issue is consistent, then consider a more wholistic approach to performance monitoring on the end user’s device.
 Troubleshooting and reducing CPU/RAM consumption locally should resolve this session host-level alert for their user session.
 While this is a worst-case scenario, the user may need a new, upgraded device to connect from.
 This could be especially true if their device is older, refurbished/heavily modified or both.